‘My Back Fat Workout (2020) – How To Get Rid Of Lower Back Fat’ – Monica May

 However, you’re going to need basic equipment, which means two dumbbells, possibly a kettlebell and a yoga mat.

-These exercises are a part of my workout program Burn Baby Burn and they will target your back fat so good.
+These exercises are a part of my workout program RADIATE and they will target your back fat so good.

 However, I usually do them combined with some HIIT movements to spike my heart rate and engage my whole body in the process too.